google/fhir-data-pipes/synthea-hiv/README.md

   coded value of each question and answer is actually from CIEL.
 This is regardless of whether the flag `convert_to_openmrs` is specified or not when uploading.

-* Some of the questions asked by AMPATH can have multiple answers in real life;
-  in the model, each of the questions can have one answer.
-Each answer is assigned a random probability of being chosen.

 * Due to [this](https://github.com/moby/moby/issues/2259) issue in Docker, the outputted directories and files generated will be owned by `root`, not your